-Other Internet and Media Efforts.
-Separate from the Internet efforts of the BBG-supervised services, the State Department is trying to expand outreach to the Iranian population.
+Other Internet, Media, and Outreach Efforts.
+Separate from the Internet efforts of the BBGsupervised services, the State Department is trying to expand outreach to the Iranian population.
 In May 2003, the State Department added a Persian-language website to its list of foreign language websites, under the authority of the Bureau of International Information Programs.
 The website, according to a statement issued by then-Secretary of State Colin Powell, is intended to be a source of information about the United States and its policy toward Iran.
 On February 14, 2011, the State Department announced that it had begun Persian-language Twitter feeds in an effort to connect better with Internet users in Iran.
+On October 27, 2011, Secretary Clinton announced the United States would set up a "virtual Embassy" to Iran on the Internet, which would provide Iranians with information on visas to the United States and exchange programs.